i386x/pubdocs/C/decl.md

 * enumeration constants share the same scope as variables
 * enumeration tags have the same meaning as the structure and union tags except that incomplete enumeration types are not allowed
+* compilers need not check whether the value stored in an object declared to have enumeration type is valid for that type

 ### Derived Types